MenkeTechnologies/zsh-expand/README.md

 ### // PERFORMANCE

 Source files can be compiled to `.zwc` bytecode for instant loading (`zcompile` or via your plugin manager).
-The plugin uses zero external commands -- no `sed`, `awk`, `grep`, or subshells.
-Every expansion runs in pure zsh builtins and parameter expansion, keeping latency invisible on every keypress.
+The expansion hot path uses zero external commands and zero subshells -- no `sed`, `awk`, `grep`, or `$(...)`.
+Every spacebar expansion runs in pure zsh builtins and parameter expansion, keeping latency invisible on every keypress.

 Benchmarks (Apple Silicon, 10,000 iterations):